Jay0494/Credit_Risk_Analysis/README.md

 ## Background

-Financial institutions often rely heavily on **credit scores and product segmentation** to manage default risk.
+Diaz Financial institutions often rely heavily on **credit scores and product segmentation** to manage default risk.
 However, persistent default cycles in this portfolio suggested that traditional risk signals were failing to capture **post-disbursement repayment stress**.

 This case study analyzes **Defaulted loans only**, with the goal of identifying **systemic risk drivers** and providing **practical recommendations** that improve underwriting quality, pricing accuracy, and portfolio resilience.